apache/qpid-interop-test/QUICKSTART.md

 ...
 ````

-If the broker is remote, use the following to point to the broker:
+If the broker is remote, use the following to point to the broker(s):

 ````
 python -m qpid_interop_test.amqp_types_test --sender <broker-ip-addr> --receiver <broker-ip-addr>